Yamiyorunoshura/Cursor-Agents/commands/sunnycore_prompt-reviewer.md

   6. **Bias management**: You absolutely must not use this prompt as the best template and establish bias based on it for review

 [Tools]
-  1. **todo_write**: Create and track task lists
-    - Usage scenario: [Step 2: Create todo to track progress]
-  2. **sequentialthinking**: Structured reasoning tool for complex logical analysis
+  1. **sequentialthinking**: Structured reasoning tool for complex logical analysis
     - Usage scenario: [Step 1: Analyze prompt understanding; Step 2-3: Reason whether prompt meets review standards]

 [Tool-Guidance]